samkhan1/nlp-ceo-speech/README.md

 * The analysts are ruthless and brutal.
 Their questions are very incisive and they usually don't excuse the CEO for having a generic answer, and ask lots of follow-up questions for details.
 At which point, the CEO usually says something like "I'll let the CFO take that question".
 Most of the Q&A with neutral or negative sentiment are handled by a COO or CFO or somebody else with a more detailed knowledge of the company's day to day operations.
 * While all CEOs have much higher extraversion and openness scores than the general public, their agreeableness scores are much lower.
 Meaning that they will assess and evaluate a new opinion that may be different than their own belief, and will eventually assert their existing belief.
 If their belief has changed due to new opinions, the new opinion becomes theirs and isn't advertised as an opinion of the orignal commentator.

-## Conclusion
+## 6. Conclusion
-While this work is very interesting and fun it is still at the level of academic research and the more lucrative application of such procedures are being explored in the area of:
+While this work is very interesting and fun, it is still at the level of academic research and the more lucrative application of such procedures are being explored in the area of:
 * Detecting sudden emergence of speech impediments as a marker for cognitive impairment
-* Sentiment analysis for call centre or customer service representatives to devise better techniques in handling tough customers
+* Sentiment analysis for call centre or customer service representatives, to devise better techniques in handling tough customers
 * Good old Amazon Alexa and Google Assistant that monitor every sound through various devices to achieve things that are yet to be imagined.

 There is a very bright future in this field for those excited by and skilled in machine learning techniques.